 “Most of my work I send over east, so clients don’t get to see it in the flesh until they unwrap the box.
 I feel like I hold my breath for a week until they receive it, but get such a buzz out of them sending me a picture of it hanging in their home or office and them saying how much they just love it.

 “Also being an artist just feels right to me, like my truth.
 When I’m not creating art I don’t feel alive.”

 On goals for the future, Lucy says she aims to have her first solo exhibition next year.

-“Last year I was part of an art festival here in Mandurah called the Stretch Arts Festival.
-It was the first time I had my art on display and from this event I received 7 months of commission work.
+“Last year, I was part of an art festival here in Mandurah called the Stretch Arts Festival.
+It was the first time I had my art on display.
+But from this event I received 7 months of commission work.
 So needless to say it was a huge success.

 “My next challenge will be completing a whole collection for a solo exhibition.
 Up until now, I’ve sold works as soon as I’ve finished them so I could never quite get a collection together… I’m determined though!”